absmach/magistrala-docs/docs/domain-management/domain.md

 ### Domain Roles

 Domain Management covers the Roles and Role Actions present in a domain as well.
-From the Roles section of the Domain, the user can create new roles with varying role actions.
+From the roles section of the domain, the user can create new roles with varying role actions.

 By default, an admin role with complete control over the domain is always present and granted to the Domain creator.